U.N. climate summit reaches carbon markets deal - Up News Info

 “We’ve seen the worst possibilities for double counting of emissions cuts tightened up or guarded against.
 It doesn’t mean it’s ruled out completely.”

-(Reporting by Jake Spring and Kate Abnett Additional reporting by Valerie Volcovici Editing by Jan Harvey, Mark Potter and Andrew Cawthorne)
+(Reporting by Jake Spring and Kate Abnett Additional reporting by Valerie Volcovici and Simon Jessop Editing by Jan Harvey, Mark Potter, Aurora Ellis and Andrew Cawthorne)

 Advertisement